samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 As [AWS Lambda](https://aws.amazon.com/lambda/) is one of the most popular serverless solutions available, it probably doesn't need a thorough introduction.
 Nevertheless, even though you are going to use Claudia.js to abstract the usage of the AWS Lambda service, a basic understanding about how this solution works might come in handy.

-On its own, AWS Lambda functions are not enough to handle HTTP requests originated from the Internet (and from your users' browsers when accessing the Vue.js application).
+On its own, AWS Lambda functions are not enough to handle HTTP requests originating from the Internet (and from your users' browsers when accessing the Vue.js application).
 If you were creating your serverless functions without the help of Claudia.js, you would have to use the [AWS API Gateway](https://aws.amazon.com/api-gateway/) solution along with Lambda.
 This would be needed because Lambda functions are raw functionalities that can be triggered by different clients (for example, from other resources at your AWS account, which wouldn't need the API Gateway).

 As such, to make Lambda functions available to public clients (like your Vue.js app), you would need to set up an API Gateway that would integrate both ends (Lambda and Vue.js, for example).